znsio/specmatic-documentation/documentation/external_examples.md

 - Check the exit code.
 On MacOS or *nix, run `echo $?`.
 On Windows, run `echo %errorlevel%`.
 You'll see the exit code of `1`.

 Now add a name to the request in the above example, and try running the command again.
 This time the validation will succeed.

+You will find other helpful parameters for this command by running `java -jar specmatic.jar examples validate --help`.